ElPatatone/ElPatatone.github.io/now.md

 # {{page.title}}

-Right now I am focused on 2 main topics:
+Right now I am focused on two main topics:
-- **GPU Computing**: CUDA, parallel computing, graphics pipelines, OpenGL
-- **Computer Architecture**: CPU/GPU microarchitecture, ISA

 ## GPU Computing

-I first got interested in **GPU Programming** in the area of graphics back in 2024, but I did not actually end up exploring the topic back then.

-Now I am actively researching things using the following resources:
+I first got interested in **GPUs** when I was building my first PC, I remember seeing the name **NVIDIA** for the first time back then and buying an **RTX 2060** with the only goal being running games at high quality.

+Now, I am researching anything GPU, from GPU microarchitecture to programming on GPUs using CUDA.
+I am following several resources but I reccommend these to get started:
-- **PMPP (Programming Massively Parallel Processors)** - book
+- **PMPP (Programming Massively Parallel Processors)** - book/video lectures
+- **NVIDIA whitepapers** - great to break down the microarchitecture and design decisions for different chips
+- **CUDA programming guide** - official NVIDIA docs
 - **CUDA by Example** - book
-- **learningopengl.com** - website

 ## Computer Architecture

-This is a more recent passion, after hiding behind abstraction layers I have decided to remove them and truly understand things.
-I am interested in a career in the domain of computer architecture and currently I am using the following resources to kickstart that process:
+You can't really understand GPUs without understanding the underlying architecture behind them.
+So I am going to explore the foundations of computing from the silicon upwards.
+I am using the following resources to guide me:
 - **Digital Design and Computer Architecture** - course by Onur Mutlu available on [youtube](https://www.youtube.com/watch?v=ubhxKNlOlRg&list=PL5Q2soXY2Zi9Eo29LMgKVcaydS7V1zZW3)
 - **Computer Architecture: A Quantitative Approach** - book

 ---

+You can follow my progress and detailed notes on these topics on the [notes page](/notes/)

 ***Last modified: {{page.last-modified}}***